waifuai/quantum-circuit-optimization/README.md

 # Quantum Circuit Optimization

-This repository focuses on quantum circuit data generation (using Cirq) and circuit optimization using the Google Gemini API (model: gemini-2.5-flash-preview-04-17) via in-context learning.
+This repository focuses on quantum circuit data generation (using Cirq) and circuit optimization using the Google Gemini API (model: `gemini-2.5-flash-preview-04-17`) via in-context learning.
 All classical neural network and local model code has been removed for simplicity and clarity.

 ## Project Structure

 - **data-generation/**: Tools for generating datasets of random quantum circuits using Cirq.
 - **model-training/**: Contains code for optimizing quantum circuits via the Google Gemini API.

-### `data-generation`
+### `src/data-generation`

 This directory focuses on creating datasets of quantum circuits that can be used to train machine learning models.